GalaxyNinja14/CM3131-Mobile-App-Design-Development/README.md

 - https://www.w3schools.com - Troubleshooting
 - https://ionicframework.com/docs/api/tabs - Ionic Tabs
 - https://openai.com/blog/chatgpt - Troubleshooting/Advice
-- Rodger McDermott coursework materials CM3131 Mobile Apllication Design and Development - Fundamental Ionic Understanding
+- Class code - lecture examples and code I have written in class - Fundamental Understanding

 // Images/Videos
 - Image/Video Content from Pexels are clearly labelled in file names - source: https://www.pexels.com all content is free to use/royalty free however attribution is given to creators in the file names for reference